gchq/sleeper/docs/01-getting-started.md

 sleeper environment connect
 ```

-Immediately after it's deployed, commands will run on this instance to install development tools.
+Immediately after it's deployed, commands will run on this instance to install the Sleeper CLI.
 Once you're connected,
 you can check the progress of those commands like this:

 ```bash